electronicayciencia/EasyMCP2221/docs/source/examples.rst

 Getting started
 ---------------

-Minimal components layout.
-This is not the recommended design, but it should work.
-See MCP2221's datasheet for more information.
+This is the minimal components layout.

 .. figure:: img/sch_getting_started.png

-   :scale: 50%
+It is not the recommended design, but it should work.
+See MCP2221's datasheet for more information.

 To check the communication, import ``EasyMCP2221`` and create a new :class:`Device`.